 1. What is the deal that Jesus is offering to

 us?
-Does it really seem good to us or is it just supposed to seem
+Is it really good for us, or does it just seem good to us, or is it just supposed to seem

 good to us?
 And is it really believable?

-2. Is it any good, that is, is it what we really want and need?
+2. Is it meaningfully good, that is, is it what we really want and need?
 Do we really

 know what we want and need?
 If the deal is different than what we really want, CAN